renecotyfanboy/leagueProject/docs/loserQ/true_data.md

 ## Streak lengths

-To check whether our best fit model is indeed descriptive of our data or not, we can perform what is called posterior predictive checks.
-This is a simple procedure where you generate a lot of data using the best fit model, and compare the distribution of the observables to the real data.
-This is a good way to check if the model can reproduce the data.
-One issue we have with directly comparing the true game history to the model is that it is challenging to compare two random processes directly.
-Imagine you have to compare two series of coin flips, checking one by one if the outcomes are the same is a nonsense since this is stochastic.
-However, you can easily compare averaged quantities, such as the mean of the two series, their standard deviation etc. In the following, I compare the distribution of streak lengths from the true dataset to what we expected to measure using the best-fit model.
+To check whether our best-fit model actually describes our data, we can perform what is called a posterior predictive check.
+This is a simple procedure where you generate a lot of data using the best-fit model and compare the distribution of the observables with the real data.
+This is a good way of checking that the model can reproduce the observed data.
+One problem we have with directly comparing the true histories with the model is that it is difficult to compare two random processes directly.
+Imagine you have to compare two series of coin tosses, checking each one to see if the results are the same is nonsense because it is stochastic.
+However, you can easily compare averaged quantities, such as the mean of the two series, their standard deviation, etc. Below I compare the distribution of streak lengths from the real data set with what we expected to measure using the best-fit model.
 Below is the distribution of streak lengths in our true dataset of match histories.
 <div class="grid cards" markdown>

 -   <p style='text-align: center;'> **Streak length distribution** </p>